-Transportation Improvement Program, FY 2023 - 2027 Bloomington-Normal Urbanized Area
+Transportation Improvement Program, FY 2024 - 2028 Bloomington-Normal Urbanized Area

-The Transportation Improvement Program (TIP) is a five-year statement of programmed and planned road, bicycle and pedestrian transportation projects and transit capital and operations projects located within the 25-Year Planning Boundary of the Bloomington-Normal Urbanized Area1.
+The Transportation Improvement Program (TIP) is a five-year statement of programmed and planned road, bicycle, pedestrian and multimodal transportation projects and transit capital and operations projects located within the Metropolitan Planning Area boundary of the Bloomington-Normal Urbanized Area1.
 Road, trail and other facility information is provided by the following jurisdictions; the State of Illinois through IDOT District 5, the County of McLean, the City of Bloomington, and the Town of Normal.
-Public Transit and §5310 agency information is provided by Connect Transit, SHOW BUS, Marcfirst and Homes of Hope.
+Public Transit and \$5310 agency information is provided by Connect Transit, SHOW BUS and agencies receiving \$5310 grant awards.
 The five one-year periods reported in the TIP coincide with the State of Illinois fiscal year, which in any calendar year begins on July 1 and terminates on June 30 of the following calendar year.

 The McLean County Regional Planning Commission is the designated Metropolitan Planning Organization (MPO) for the Bloomington-Normal Urbanized Area.
 As reported following a Federal Highway Administration program review in 2016, MCRPC complies with the requirements for self-certification.
-During 2017 and 2018, MCRPC adopted BN Mobile: Long-Range Metropolitan Transportation Plan 2045, updated the MPO Cooperative Agreement and the MCRPC By-Laws.
+In October 2022, MCRPC adopted the Metropolitan Long-Range Transportation Plan 2050 (MLRTP 2050).
+An update of the MPO Cooperative Agreement was also approved and executed by the local parties to the agreement.
 As of September 2018, MCRPC adopted an updated Title VI Plan, which incorporates the Public Participation Plan for Transportation and the Limited English Proficiency Assistance Plan.
+Pursuant to the MLRTP 2050, the Title VI Plan and the Public Participation Plan will be updated as separate documents.

-The TIP is prepared by the staff of the McLean County Regional Planning Commission in cooperation with the Federal Highway Administration, the Federal Transit Administration, the Illinois Department of Transportation, the City of Bloomington, the Town of Normal, McLean County, the Bloomington-Normal Airport Authority, Connect Transit, and other urban and regional transit service providers.
+The TIP is prepared by the staff of the McLean County Regional Planning Commission in cooperation with the Federal Highway Administration, the Federal Transit Administration, the Illinois Department of Transportation, the City of Bloomington, the Town of Normal, McLean County, the Bloomington-Normal Airport Authority, the Bloomington-Normal Connect Transit, SHOW BUS and other urban and regional transit service providers.

 The MPO provides the forum for regional comprehensive, coordinated and continuing transportation planning and programming for the urbanized area.
-All projects included in this TIP have been reviewed for consistency with the adopted Long-Range Metropolitan Transportation Plan for the Bloomington-Normal Urbanized area.
+Projects included in this TIP have been reviewed for consistency with the adopted Metropolitan Long-Range Transportation Plan 2050 for the Bloomington-Normal Metropolitan Planning Area.
 All significant federally-funded projects were found to be consistent with the plan.
-The project selection process conducted by the MPO Technical Committee has considered public safety, congestion, regional and local needs, and maintenance of the system, as well as the goals, strategies and tasks delineated in the Long-Range Metropolitan Transportation Plan 2045.
+The project selection process conducted by the MPO Technical Committee considers public safety, congestion, regional and local needs, and maintenance of the system, as well as the goals, strategies and tasks delineated in the MLRTP 2050.
 The TIP has been reviewed and approved by the MPO Technical and Policy committees, and by the Regional Planning Commission.

-1 see Appendix 4 for a map and description of the MPA boundary lines.
+1 See Appendix 5 for a map and description of the MPA boundary lines.

 The existing transportation system within the MPO planning boundaries is being adequately operated and maintained with the revenue sources that are provided through federal, state and local jurisdictions.
-The 2023 - 2027 Transportation Improvement Program is fiscally constrained.
-Funding estimates are based on anticipated state, federal, and local sources for the region.
+The 2024 - 2028 Transportation Improvement Program is fiscally constrained.
+Funding estimates are based on anticipated state, federal, and local funding sources for the region.
 Jurisdictions involved in TIP preparation maintain a realistic level of program flexibility.
 Local and regional priorities are subject to change during the time frame represented by the TIP.